Academy Class List

-Asbury Academy is an “Early Access to University” program for high school seniors.
-This program provides opportunities for high school seniors to take general education requirements at the University level (100- and 200-level courses), enabling them to complete their senior year of high school and earn University credit through dual enrollment.
+Asbury Academy is a dual enrollment program for high school juniors and seniors.
+This program provides opportunities for high school juniors and seniors to take general education requirements at the University level (100- and 200-level courses), enabling them to complete high school and earn University credit through dual enrollment.

 Enrollment in the Academy allows high school seniors to take four (4) credit hours on campus during the fall and spring semesters (summer session not included) with no tuition charge.
-Asbury Academy students may also take additional classes (up to 15 credit hours) during each of these two semesters at a reduced tuition rate of $420 per credit hour (half our traditional tuition rate).
+Seniors may also take additional classes (up to 15 credit hours) during each of these two semesters at a reduced tuition rate of $475 per credit hour (half our traditional tuition rate).
+Juniors can also take classes on campus; the tuition fee is $475 per credit hour.
+The free class is reserved for high school seniors only.
 On campus Academy students can choose to register from over 80 classes.

 Asbury Academy also offers courses online.
 These classes are offered in an intensive format – each course is only 8 weeks long, requiring a high level of academic discipline and motivation on the part of the student.
 Due to the concentrated nature of these classes, a student may only be enrolled in one course at a time.
 Asbury's semesters are 16 weeks; a student interested in taking more than one online course may do so with consecutive classes.

-Online courses are $125 per credit hour (an 80% discount off the regular tuition rate.)
-These courses are 3 credit hours each.
+Online courses cost $137 per credit hour (an 80% discount off the regular tuition rate.)

 Asbury Academy Admission Requirements: